KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 Is KSM-66 worth the extra cost?

-Yes, for most people.
+Yes, for most people with specific health goals.
 The clinical evidence — including a 27.9% cortisol reduction, improved sleep quality, and enhanced cognitive function — was achieved specifically with KSM-66, not generic powders.
 You're paying for guaranteed potency, consistent dosing, and results backed by published research.
+If you're using ashwagandha casually in teas or smoothies for general wellness, generic root powder may be sufficient.

 How much KSM-66 should I take daily?